liujqian/webpage-segmentation/README.md

 # EECE 570 Course Project -- Training Neural Networks for Web Page Segmentation
+Note: This repository contains other repository by Git submodule.
+Please ensure that you initialized all the submodules when cloning this repository.
 ## Obtaining the dataset and preprocess the dataset

 The Webis-Webseg-20 dataset used in this project can be downloaded from this